 Answer:

-In such a tube where X-ray of energy 27.6 keV is to be produced the electrons should be having an energy about the same value and therefore accelerating voltage should be of order 30 KeV.
+In such a tube where an X-ray of energy 27.6 keV is to be produced, the electrons should have an energy about the same value, and therefore accelerating voltage should be of the order 30 keV.

 Answer: